-To fulfil the requirements of the Directive, SEPA has adopted the ERICA16 assessment tool.
+To fulfil the requirements of the Directive, SEPA has adopted the ERICA assessment tool.
 The key outputs of ERICA are dose rates and risk quotients.
-The risk quotient is the ratio of the predicted environmental dose rate and the benchmark dose rate assumed to be environmentally 'safe'.
+The risk quotient is the ratio of the predicted environmental dose rate and the benchmark dose rate assumed to be environmentally "safe".
 The default benchmark in ERICA is a screening dose rate for incremental exposure of 10 μ Gy h-1.
 This value is considered to be sufficiently cautious that if it is not exceeded there would not be a deleterious affect on designated sites from the discharge.

-SEPA carried out a dose assessment to non human species for disposals to air and water from the Hunterston A nuclear licensed site at the authorised limits requested in the application.
-The dose rates to non-human species as a result of exposure to the gaseous and liquid discharges were all predicted to be less than the screening dose rate of $10\mu Gyh^{-1}$.
-Therefore the exposure of non-human species to the discharges is considered to be of negligible radiological concern.
-The summary report is given in Paper 5.
+SEPA has undertaken a dose assessment to non-human species for disposals to air and water from the Dounreay nuclear licensed site at the authorised limits requested for in the application.
+The dose rates to non-human species as a result of the exposure to the gaseous and liquid discharges were all predicted to be less than the screening dose of 10 μ Gy h-1.
+Therefore the exposure of non-human species to the discharges is considered to be of negligible concern.
+The summary report of the dose assessment to non-human species is given in Paper 5.

-4.1.10 Article 37
+4.1.9 Article 37